Julian Day Trip Fun Things To Do

 3. Apple Alley Bakery

 Apple Alley Bakery is a little mom-and-pop restaurant in Julian.
 Along with fresh pies, they sell strudels, cookies, and cinnamon rolls.
-Lunch is served 11 am to 3 pm and consists of sandwiches, soups, salads, chili, and of course apple pie.
-They also have a lunch special that includes half a sandwich, soup or salad and a slice of pie.
+Lunch is served from 11 am to 3 pm and consists of sandwiches, soups, salads, chili, and of course, apple pie.
+They also have a lunch special that includes half a sandwich, soup or salad, and a pie slice.
 Address 2122 Main Street.

 4. Mom’s Pie House